Gospel artistes are God’s mouthpiece on earth—Illuminator Gospel

 I am musically inclined.
 I started singing gospel songs in my church at a very tender age.
 Then, I was about ten years old.
 And my friends and colleagues kept urging me to make it my profession.
 It was after my polytechnic education that I hearkened to their advice and become a full time professional musician.
 On my arrival to Europe, I continued with my passion.

 In fact, my love for Gospel music came natural.
 As a strong believer, I believe that my singing talent and skills would be put into better use by praising the Almighty Creator.
-By His grace, I invented a unique style of gospel music called Gospel Swagger, which is also the title of my first album.
+By His grace, I invented a unique class of gospel music called Gospel Swagger, which is also the title of my first album.

 Since 2001 till date, I had being a gospel music artist; singing in crusades, churches, conventions and seminars.
 But I released my first official album entitled “Gospel Swagger” on March 2010 with a hit single (Nara).

 The song, Nara, has made a strong wave in Nigerian gospel music industry.
 The album has sold more than five million copies in the first six month of its release in Nigeria.
 The track (Nara) is currently one of the top gospel dance-able music in Nigeria played by so many radio and television stations across Africa such as ABS, Radio Sapiensa, AIT Nigeria, and ITV Chanel.
 I have even granted interviews to so many radio and television presenters in Africa because of its popularity.

 My latest project is two mind blowing singles entitled "Bigger than" and "Blood of Jesus".
 But my latest album is "Lifted to praise" which was released in 2013 with eight tracks.